Amiga 500: Diagnostics

+Overall (base): 6.2 cm x 47.4 cm x 33 cm; 2 7/16 in x 18 11/16 in x 13 in.

 Trap-door expansion 501

 A popular expansion for the Amiga 500 was the Amiga 501 circuit board that can be installed underneath the computer behind a plastic cover.
 The expansion contains 512 KB RAM configured by default as "Slow RAM" or "trap-door RAM" and a battery-backed real-time clock (RTC).

 The 512 KB trap-door RAM and 512 KB of original chip RAM will result in 1 MB of total memory.
 The added memory is known as "Slow RAM", as its access is impacted by chip-bus bandwidth contention, while the chipset is not actually able to address it.

 Later revisions of the motherboard provide solder-jumpers to relocate the trap-door RAM to the chip memory pool, given the Agnus chip is the newer ECS version, shipped in later A500 motherboards.
 Newest (rev 8) A500s would share motherboard with A500+, and configure the expansion memory as CHIP by default.